What Happened To Them After Misty ?

 Misty 124 Mario Peraldo retired and is a farmer in Fallon, Nevada.

-Misty 126 Bill Gabel retired, became a CPA and owns a tax and consulting firm.
+Misty 126 Bill Gabel retired, became a CPA and owned a tax and consulting firm.
 He died December 22, 2021.

 Misty 127 Patrick Henry “Pat” Carroll was shot down/BNR (2 Nov 69).

 Misty 128 after Misty, Gary “Trapper” Nophsker flew the SLUF (A7D) at Myrtle Beach, taught three years at the Army Command and General Staff College, then back to the SLUf at the Beach.
 Next came 8 years in Korea as Executive to three successive ACC/USAFK Commanders, then he was made the CC 314AD Det 1 and 7AF Dir of Spt Ops (Korea).
 In Oct ’89, he retired after over 28 years in the USAF, worked for another 17 years at Texas Education Agency, and then lived on his 2 acre miniranch in Driftwood, TX fooling around as the Misty website guru.
 Gary flew west June 24, 2020.